Jumping on a trampoline is a good exercise not just because it’s fun but because you can also get better results than jogging.

 The secret behind all this is that it is low-impact.

-A low-impact exercise is not as tiring and very friendly to your joints. as a matter of fact, rebounding is also good for seniors.
+A low-impact exercise is not as tiring and very friendly to your joints. as a matter of fact, rebounding is also good for seniors, and with precautions, is a safe option for pregnant women to stay active.

 In the next sections, you’ll not only specifically learn the health benefits but also tips on how long you should be jumping on a trampoline to yield faster results.
 You’ll also discover exercises for weight loss and a list of recommendations should decide to get one.